-Serving in Virginia for most of the war, he was involved in all the Army of Northern Virginia’s major engagements from 1862 to 1864 including the Seven Days’ Battles, Second Manassas, Antietam, Fredericksburg, and Gettysburg.
-In the 1864 Overland Campaign, fought at the Wilderness, he assumed temporary command of the II Corps at Spotsylvania, and was named commander of the III Corps at the Battle of Cold Harbor.
+He served under Stonewall Jackson and Robert E. Lee for almost the entire war and as a lieutenant general, he was in command of an infantry corps in the Army of Northern Virginia.
+As the Confederate commander, he was engaged in the Seven Days’ Battles, Second Manassas, Antietam, Fredericksburg, and Gettysburg.
+In the 1864 Overland Campaign, he fought at the Wilderness and assumed temporary command of the II Corps at Spotsylvania, and was named commander of the III Corps at the Battle of Cold Harbor.

 As the armies settled into siege lines at Petersburg, Robert E. Lee sent Early and his corps marching north, hoping Ulysses S. Grant would dispatch troops to deal with the threat, thereby easing the pressure against his Petersburg lines.
 In the ensuing Shenandoah Valley Campaign, Early mounted the Confederacy’s last invasion of the North, driving Union forces westward and ultimately threatening Washington, D.C. before being turned back at the Battle of Fort Stevens.
 In the war’s final months, however, Early – known to his troops as “Old Jube” – suffered a string of defeats, including the Battle of Winchester, the Battle of Fisher’s Hill, and the Battle of Cedar Creek.
 He was eventually relieved of command by Lee, in the wake of a disastrous defeat at Waynesboro in March 1865.

-By Kathy Weiser-Alexander, updated November, 2017
+By Kathy Weiser-Alexander, updated February 2020.